simonweniger/superagent-swift-legacy/README.md

 }
 ```

-Note: If in error cases, if the function returns a `SuperagentError`, it usually means that the operation failed on server side.
+Note: If in error cases, the function returns a `SuperagentError`, it usually means that the operation failed on the server side.
 Use `.localizedDescription` to get a human-readable error message.